shrub719/light-bud/extension/README.md

 ### Setup

-1. In the `extension` directory, run:
+1. In the `./extension` directory, run:
     ```
     npm install
     ```